bonitasoft/bonita-doc/md/identity-api.md

 Request payload

-A partial representation of a group in JSON with at least the mandatory "name" attribute
+A partial representation of a role in JSON with at least the mandatory "name" attribute

 Response payload

-The full JSON representation of the group that was updated
+The full JSON representation of the role that was updated

 #### Response codes

-403 if another group with the same name and parent already exists
+403 if a role with the same name already exists
-404 if no group with this ID is found
+404 if no role with this ID is found

 #### Example
 Request url
-/API/identity/group/14
+/API/identity/role/4

 Request method